-- i. in all cases, motions addressing any evidentiary issues or other matters that should be resolved in limine.
-Absent leave of the Court, each party must file a single memorandum of law, consistent with Paragraph 4(C) above, in support of all motions in limine filed by that party.
-No motion in limine will be considered or decided unless the moving party's memorandum of law includes a certification that, prior to filing the motion, the parties conferred, in person or by telephone, in a good faith effort to resolve the issue(s) asserted in the motion without the intervention of the Court and were unable to reach an agreement; - ii. in all jury cases, joint requests to charge, joint proposed verdict forms, and joint proposed voir dire questions as specified by Paragraph 6(D) below; - iii. in all non-jury cases, proposed findings of fact and conclusions of law.
+- xiii. a statement of the damages claimed and any other relief sought, including the manner and method used to calculate any claimed damages and a breakdown of the elements of such claimed damages; and - xiv. a statement of whether the parties consent to less than a unanimous verdict. - B. Required Pretrial Filings.
+Each party shall file and serve with the joint pretrial order: - i.
+In all cases, motions addressing any evidentiary issues or other matters that should be resolved in limine.
+Absent leave of the Court, each party must file a single memorandum of law, consistent with Paragraph 3(D) above, in support of all motions in limine filed by that party; - ii. in all jury cases, joint requests to charge, joint proposed verdict forms, and joint proposed voir dire questions as specified by Paragraph 5(D) below; - iii. in all non-jury cases, proposed findings of fact and conclusions of law.
 The proposed findings of fact should be detailed and should include citations to the proffered trial testimony and exhibits, as there may be no opportunity for post-trial submissions.
-At the time of filing, parties should also submit copies of these documents to the Court by email (Furman_NYSDChambers@nysd.uscourts.gov), both in .pdf format and as a Microsoft Word document; - C. Electronic Copies of Exhibits and Exhibit Lists.
-Unless otherwise ordered by the Court, the parties shall also submit with the joint pretrial order (but not file on ECF): - i. an electronic copy of each exhibit sought to be admitted (with each filename corresponding to the relevant exhibit number e.g., "PX-1," "DX-1," etc.).
-(If the files are too large for submission by email, see Paragraph 1(C) above.)
-If submission of electronic copies would be an undue burden on a party, the party may seek leave of the Court (by lettermotion filed on ECF) to submit prospective documentary exhibits in hard copy.
-Each hard copy shall be pre-marked (that is, with an exhibit sticker) and assembled sequentially in a loose leaf binder (not to exceed 2 1/2 inches in thickness) or in separate manila folders labeled with the exhibit numbers and placed in redweld folders labeled with the case name and docket number; - ii. the parties shall email to the Court (Furman NYSDChambers@nysd. uscourts.gov) a Microsoft Word document listing all exhibits sought to be admitted.
+At the time of filing, parties should also submit copies of these documents to the Court by e-mail (Furman NYSDChambers@nysd.uscourts.gov), both in .pdf format and as a Microsoft Word document; - C. Electronic Copies of Exhibits and Exhibit Lists.
+In all cases, the parties shall also submit with the joint pretrial order (but not file on ECF): - i. an electronic copy of each exhibit sought to be admitted (with each filename corresponding to the relevant exhibit number e.g., "PX-1," "DX-1," etc.) on a CD-ROM or a DVD (or, with leave of Court, a flash drive).
+If submission of electronic copies would be an undue burden on a party, the party may seek leave of Court (by letter-motion filed on ECF) to submit prospective documentary exhibits in hard copy.
+Each hard copy shall be pre-marked (that is, with an exhibit sticker) and assembled sequentially in a loose leaf binder (not to exceed 2 1/2 inches in thickness) or in separate manila folders labeled with the exhibit numbers and placed in redweld folders labeled with the case name and docket number: - ii. the parties shall e-mail to the Court (Furman NYSDChambers@nysd. uscourts.gov) a Microsoft Word document listing all exhibits sought to be admitted.
 The list shall contain four columns labeled as follows: (1) "Exhibit Number"; (2) "Description" (of the exhibit); (3) "Date Identified"; and (4) "Date Admitted."
-The parties shall complete the first two columns, but leave the third and fourth columns blank.
-Unless the Court orders otherwise, the parties shall confer at the end of each trial day and, no later than the beginning of the next trial day, email to the Court an updated list indicating (in the third and fourth columns) each exhibit that was identified and/or admitted.
+The parties shall complete the first two columns, but leave the third and fourth columns blank, to be filled in by the Court during trial.